There’s a lot of misinformation on the web about decarboxylation.

 What is Decarboxylation?

-Using cannabis as a medicine begins with understanding the basic science of decarboxylation.
 In its natural plant form, the cannabinoids, including THC, are locked in an acidic form that is not bioavailable to the body’s cannabinoid receptors.
 The acidic form of THC is THCA.

 THC and THCA are identical in molecular structure, except for a carboxyl group present in THCA but not THC.
 This small difference is actually a big deal; the presence of the carboxyl group prevents THCA from binding to cannabinoid receptors in the body’s brain and nervous system.